enzo-project/enzo-dev/doc/manual/source/physics/adaptive_mesh.rst

 being 2).
-This method is distinct from cell-based AMR codes in that cells are aggregated into grids, and distinct from oct-tree block structured AMR in that the grids that are created can be of arbitrary size and aspect ratio (i.e., each grid dimension can differe, rather than being a cube) and can be located at arbitrary locations within the parent grid rather than in octants of the parent grid.
+This method is distinct from cell-based AMR codes in that cells are aggregated into grids, and distinct from oct-tree block structured AMR in that the grids that are created can be of arbitrary size and aspect ratio (i.e., each grid dimension can differ, rather than being a cube) and can be located at arbitrary locations within the parent grid rather than in octants of the parent grid.
 Enzo does not implement the full Berger and Colella method - for the sake of